kubeflow/website/content/en/docs/components/katib/hyperparameter.md

 If you installed Katib as part of Kubeflow, you can access the Katib UI from the Kubeflow UI:

 1. Open the Kubeflow UI.
-See the guide to
+Check the guide to
    [accessing the central dashboard](/docs/components/central-dash/overview/).
 1. Click **Katib** in the left-hand menu.